 National: Books-A-Million (email firstname.lastname@example.org for discount info.)
 Members of the Millionaires Club are eligible for free shipping)..

-The October selection of the Open Canon Book Club is Into the Beautiful North by Luis Alberto Urrea.
+The March selection of the Open Canon Book Club is The Space Between Us by Thrity Umrigar.